sustainable-computing-io/kepler-doc/docs/design/metrics.md

     This metric is specific to the model server and can be updated at any time.

+## Kepler metrics for Node resource utilization:

+### Accelerator metrics

+- **kepler_node_accelerator_intel_qat** This measures the utilization of the accelerator Intel QAT on a certain node.
+When the system has Intel QATs, kepler can calculate the utilization of the node's QATs through telemetry.

 ## Exploring Node Exporter metrics through the Prometheus expression

 All the energy consumption metrics are defined as counter following the `Prometheus metrics guide <https://prometheus.io/docs/practices/naming/>`_ for energy related metrics.